Lateral Move Salary Increase: What to Realistically Expect

 Understanding the Lateral Salary Landscape

-Your expectations need to align with where you're starting and where you're headed.
+Discover the exact salary bump you can negotiate for your lateral move with this 10-minute calculation method that works for any practice area.
 Since you're currently at approximately $215K as a fourth-year, you may be below market rates at many large firms, so there's significant room for upward movement depending on your target firms.

 The Charlotte Advantage